null-machine/limbus-company-roll-analyzer/index.md

 His clashes are actually pretty great.
 He might be viable if he's played like a normal fighter and is given a source of healing to keep him topped off from the S3 self-damage.
 But, after consulting someone who has an UT3 Shi Heathcliff, there are probably safer investments than this...

 ![](assets/shi_heathcliff_review.png) -->
+More individual writeups may be added later.

+---

-## Author Notes
+## Additional Notes

-One thing to keep in mind that strong units do not necessarily correlate with enjoyment.
-Weaker sinners tend to compensate their lack of power in their own strange ways, and giving them a chance tend to lead to making some funny memories.
+One thing to keep in mind is that stronger units do not necessarily correlate with more enjoyment.
+Weaker sinners tend to compensate their lack of power in their own strange ways, and giving them a chance tends to lead to making some funny memories.
 Additionally, the game in its current state is easy enough to comfortably clear with just a support unit, so there's no need to worry about accessibility yet.
-At the end of the day, Limbus Company is just a game, so have some fun with it!
+At the end of the day, Limbus Company is still a game, so have some fun with it!